Hanbury Brown-Twiss interference with massively parallel spectral multiplexing for broadband light: Introduction

 Maximizing interference contrast, or equivalently, visibility, necessitates simultaneously achieving exceptional temporal ($\sim$10 ps) and spectral ($\sim$10 pm) resolutions, thereby approaching the fundamental limits set by the Heisenberg Uncertainty Principle \cite{heisenberg1949physical}, also known as the Gabor or Fourier or Heisenberg-Gabor limits \cite{Gabor1946}.
 Current advances in multi-pixel single-photon detector arrays enable building of wideband spectrometers and also address challenges related to temporal resolution, which commonly limits the achievable contrast due to peak smearing in HBT measurements.
-These innovative data-driven detectors significantly enhance the practical applicability of quantum optical phenomena across various real-world scenarios, opening numerous opportunities for cutting-edge applications.
+These innovative data-driven detectors significantly enhance the practical applicability of quantum optical phenomena across various real-world scenarios by enabling simultaneous spectro-temporal two-photon correlation measurements without narrowband filtering.
+The presented approach provides a generally applicable experimental framework that is relevant not only for the mentioned quantum networks and stellar intensity interferometry, but also for a range of related applications, including thermal-light range sensing, pseudo-natural-light (anti)superbunching and ghost-imaging protocols, as well as studies of superthermal photon statistics in bimodal nanolasers \cite{PhysRevA.95.053809, PhysRevX.8.011013, Ye:22, PhysRevApplied.20.014060}.

 In the following, we describe the results demonstrating the HBT effect of two-photon interference for broadband light, post-selecting photons with the same frequency and timestamps as determined by precise measurement in the spectrometer.
-We then discuss the relevance of the results to several scenarios of two-photon interference with performance projections based on the achieved performance.
+We then discuss the relevance of the results to several scenarios of two-photon interference with projections based on the achieved performance.